OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/USB/Extend-the-Omegas-memory.md

 While the Omega2 comes with a decent 64MB of RAM, and the Omega2+ with 128MB, you might find yourself in a situation where this is simply not enough!
 This tutorial will walk you through how you can use USB Storage and a Swap File to extend the amount of memory available to your Omega.

-// this article will cover how to extend the Omega's available memory by using a swap file on USB storage
+[//]: # (this article will cover how to extend the Omega's available memory by using a swap file on USB storage)

-// heavily base it on the existing article, should be pretty complete
+[//]: # (heavily base it on the existing article, should be pretty complete)

 ### What is a Swap File?